 This particular boat was designed for rowing and sailing with 2 rowing positions and a manageable stayed lug rig.
 The materials used in the construction were intended to reduce the maintenance required and to ensure there was never a need for the boat to ‘take up’ after a period ashore so she can be dry sailed without getting wet feet every time.

 Finished and maintained to a high standard, she is a delight to row or sail, handled easily by a single person but space for crew as well making her perfect for exploring the coasts and rivers.
 The current owner has this year re-painted the hull in white.

-Below is a link to more details about the concept and build of Seapod:
+Below is a link to more details of the design.

 Length Overall 14’10”